bennnnnnyyyyyyyy/BDMEETINGS/README.md

 - It does not send a "lead received" confirmation email to the lead itself — only internal notifications to the Opener.
 - It does not expose any way for Saleoo to read data back out (no "get lead status" call).
 Status changes are one-directional, Saleoo → Sheet.
-- It does not validate email addres
+- It does not validate email addresses or phone formats before sending.

-Want to be notified when Claude responds?
+- It is timezone-bound to `Africa/Cairo` for all date/trigger logic — send datetimes accordingly or be explicit about timezone in your payload.